dupainaulevain/edx-platform/README.md

 refer to it nor use it as a base branch for changes to edx-platform.
 Always use the edx/edx-platform master branch as a starting point, or whatever other branch is appropriate.

+This is actually a test of the "watched fork" features, to see whether it creates a WatchedPullRequest.
+This PR itself can be closed.